-June 9 votes: results from across Switzerland
+June 9, 2024 votes: results from across Switzerland

 More

-Swiss federal votes on June 9: what’s on the agenda?
+Swiss federal votes on June 9

-Two initiatives aimed at stemming healthcare costs will take centre stage when voters go to the polls on June 9.
+Two initiatives aimed at stemming healthcare costs took centre stage when voters went to the polls on June 9.

-Read more: Swiss federal votes on June 9: what’s on the agenda?
+Read more: Swiss federal votes on June 9

 You can find an overview of ongoing debates with our journalists here .
 Please join us!